Adriana-Bamberger/whats-on-tvite/README.md

 - [ ] Run the tests with npm test after completing the getTime function to verify if it passes.

 - [ ] Complete the remaining functions in lib.ts up until the section named Stretch.
+Consider where you may be able to re-use functions e.g. your `getTime` and `getName` functions.

 ### 3. Completion and Verification